dmedri/roaster/README.md

 ```

 Virtual environments get the same files in their own directories, usually
 `~/RVE`.
-While the existing configurations are functional in almost use cases,
-can be obviously customized ex-post.
+Existing configurations are for general use-cases but can be customized.

 ### Available options